whatsupmailbox/whatsupmailbox.github.io/_posts/2016-04-11-Oui-Please-Vol-2-1-La-Vie-En-Rose-Subscription-Box-Review-Coupon.md

 <br>

 <p><i class="icon-exclamation-sign"></i> <b>My Thoughts:</b> I like the variation of items that were in this volume's box, especially the Les Petites...
 Paris exclusive scarf, what a treat!
 Kind of sad that the ring was too big for me, especially since I actually loved it.
 Everything else will surely be used and I must say that although this box's value wasn't as high as my previous one, it still felt luxe and very french.
-I'm hoping that in the future there will be more inclusions of bags or clutches, like in the past, so here's to hoping.
+I'm hoping that in the future there will be more inclusions of bags or clutches like in the past, so here's to hoping.
 Their next box Vol. 2.2: Joie De Vivre will be shipping next month in May, and no spoilers have come out yet as to what would be included.
-But hopefully something spring/summer themed!</p>
+But hopefully something that'll be great for summer!</p>

 <p>If you haven't subscribed yet, you can <a href="http://ouipleasebox.com" target="_blank"><big>subscribe here</big></a> and use coupon code <b>OUIWHATSUP</b> to get 20% off any subscription.
 That brings the cost down to $120 for this box or $520 for a whole year!
 That's a très good deal!</p>